1. Feature Overview

 To draw or select territories –

-- Navigate to Apps>Field Sales Territories and click Add.
+- Navigate to Field Sales Suite>Territories and click Create.

 - Enter the Territory Name.